HenrikSamuelsson/Intro_to_Android_App_Dev_Fourth/Chapter_03/Quiz Answers.md

 The keyboard shortcut for toggling a break point in Android Studio is [Ctrl + F8] assuming Windows or Linux OS.

 ## 6 ##
-The keyboard short cut for Override/Implement Methods in Android Studio is [Ctrl + o] on Windows systems.
+The keyboard shortcut for Override/Implement Methods in Android Studio is [Ctrl + o] on Windows systems.
 This will bring up a menu where methods can be chosen.